kursawe/hesdynamics/README.md

 # Welcome to the Hesdynamics repository

 This repository can be used to simulate gene expression dynamics of self-repressing genes.
-It includes optimized code for deterministic and stochastic delay differential equations to describe gene expression oscillations, as well as code for parameter inference on these models through Approximate Bayesian Computation.
-It also contains some further model analysis methods, including bifurcation and power spectrum analysis.
+It includes optimized code for deterministic and stochastic delay differential equations to describe gene expression oscillations, as well as code for parameter inference on these equations through Approximate Bayesian Computation.
+Further model analysis methods hosted here include bifurcation and power spectrum calculations.

 This repository contains supplementary material for the papers
 * Quantitative single-cell live imaging links HES5 dynamics with cell-state and fate in murine neurogenesis,